 Founders pick the wrong advisors for predictable reasons.
 The first is pattern-matching to fundraising: they assume an advisor with a recognizable name will help them raise, so they collect names like trophies for the deck.
 In practice, investors do their own diligence and a list of advisors rarely moves a round.
 You diluted yourself to decorate a slide that nobody underwrites.

 The second reason is that founders confuse seniority with relevance.
 A senior operator from a company ten times your size has lived a completely different set of problems than the ones you face at your stage.
 Their instincts were forged on questions you will not face for years, if ever.
 The advisor who has done exactly what you are trying to do right now, at roughly your scale, is worth ten of the famous one, and usually costs less equity because they are not collecting board seats.
+If you want the checklist version of that judgment, I laid out how to actually evaluate a startup advisor before you hand over a single share.

 I have written about what genuinely useful advisory looks like in practice in how I advise app founders, and the throughline is always the same.
 Relevance and engagement beat reputation, every single time.
+If you're building a Shopify app and thinking through the ecosystem dynamics that shape who you should even be asking for advice, the 2026 Shopify value map is a useful starting point for understanding where the leverage actually sits.

 "A name on your deck is decoration.
 An advisor who has solved your exact problem at your exact stage is leverage.
 Founders keep paying for the first and wondering why they did not get the second."